 Galley kitchen.
 This often signifies a hallway with cupboards and appliances so narrow that two people would have trouble passing each other in it.

 Mature landscaping.
-This house might come with 50-year-old trees in need of pruning.
+This house might come with 50-year-old trees in need of pruning and overgrown shrubs.
 Consider the cost of manicuring the landscape.

 Walk to schools, shopping, and entertainment.
 This is sometimes used to describe a property in a largely retail or commercial district.
-Check a satellite map for building types.
+Check a satellite map for building types and be sure to visit during both day and evening hours, as the character of the neighborhood or availability of parking could change radically.

 Water view.
-This phrase is used even when it's necessary to stand on the roof with binoculars or lean from a balcony to see the water.
+This phrase is used even when it's necessary to stand on the roof with binoculars or lean from a balcony to catch a glimpse of the water.

-To learn more about the ins and outs of buying a home, get Nolo's Essential Guide to Buying Your First Home , by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo).
+To learn more about the ins and outs of buying a home, get Nolo's Essential Guide to Buying Your First Home , by Ilona Bray, Ann O'Connell, and Marcia Stewart (Nolo).